-- Provides limited liability and ring-fencing to UK operations. - Gives a perception of a local business, with longevity. - Corporation tax is paid on company profits. - Have to file UK company accounts at Companies House for public view. - Accounts require auditing if the group as a whole exceeds two of the following three criteria: - Revenues >£10.2m - Gross Assets >£5.1m - Employees >50.
+- Provides limited liability and ring-fencing to UK operations. - Gives a perception of a local business, with longevity. - Corporation tax is paid on company profits. - Have to file UK company accounts at Companies House for public view. - Accounts require auditing if the group as a whole exceeds two of the following three criteria, effective for accounting periods commencing on or after 6 April 2025. - Revenues >£15m (>£10.2m) - Gross Assets >£7.5m (>£5.1m) - Employees >50. (>50)